WHAT IS A BOND?

 There are several factors that ensure Cedar Hill ISD can get good buying power and low interest rates from their bonds.

-- School districts are able to borrow money at lower, tax-exempt interest rates
+- School districts can borrow money at lower, tax-exempt interest rates

-- Texas school district bond issues are also eligible to receive the State Permanent School Fund Guarantee (“PSF”).
+- Texas school district bond issues can also receive the State Permanent School Fund Guarantee (“PSF”).
 This guarantee allows for the bonds to receive the highest credit rating of 'A’.

-- With the PSF Guarantee, Cedar Hill ISD bonds will be priced at or near the lowest available interest rates at the time of issuance.
+- With the PSF Guarantee, Cedar Hill ISD bonds will be priced at or near the lowest available interest rates at issuance.

-Texas offers full or partial property tax exemptions for: Residence Homestead, Age 65 or Older or Disabled Persons, Disabled Veterans and Surviving Spouses of Disabled Veterans and Surviving Spouses of First Responders Killed in the Line of Duty.
+Texas offers full or partial property tax exemptions for Residence Homestead, Age 65 or Older or Disabled Persons, Disabled Veterans and Surviving Spouses of Disabled Veterans, and Surviving Spouses of First Responders Killed in the Line of Duty.
 Most residents in Cedar Hill ISD receive the residence homestead exemption of $100,000 which reduces the market value of a home by $100,000.
-The reduced value after the Homestead Exemption is applied is called the taxable value, and that is the value that is used to determine the tax owed.
+The reduced value after the Homestead Exemption is applied is called the taxable value, which is the value used to determine the tax owed.
 In November 2023 voters approved a ballot proposition that increased the homestead exemption from $40,000 to $100,000.
 That exemption means most Cedar Hill ISD taxpayers will have a lower tax bill this year.